 “Virtually every aspect of human experience is to some degree filtered through law.
 Studying law at the University of Bristol means opening up a vast array of exciting careers, from corporate law to human rights—and we’re there to support you by helping you develop all the skills you need,” Professor Joanne Conaghan, Head of School.

 The University of Bristol is ranked among the top five UK institutions for research excellence*.
-Studying here means studying at a Law School that has a long and rich heritage as being one of the best in the UK, most recently listed as one of the top 10 Law Schools in the country in the 2016 Times / Sunday Times Good University Guide.
+Studying here means studying at a Law School that has a long and rich heritage as being one of the best in the UK, most recently ranked in the top ten nationally (Guardian University League Table for Law 2019).

 Based in the iconic Wills Memorial Building, at the heart of Bristol, you will be challenged, inspired and empowered by an intellectually distinguished cadre of legal scholars at the forefront of their research fields.
 With access to the very latest legal thinking and expertise, and an academically rigorous curriculum, you will leave with a qualification that is respected around the world.